A simple, yet subtle "invariance" of two-body decay kinematics

-In lieu of actual experimental data we use a sample of Monte Carlo (MC) {\em simulated} collision events.
-Namely, we further process the event sample generated by $\mathtt{MadGraph5}$~1.4.2 to include the effects of showering and hadronization as described in $\mathtt{PYTHIA}$~6.4~\cite{Sjostrand:2006zr} with detector response simulated by $\mathtt{Delphes}$~1.9~\cite{Ovyn:2009ys} and jets made with $\mathtt{FastJet}$~\cite{Cacciari:2011rt,Cacciari:2006vn} using the $anti$-$k_T$ algorithm \cite{Cacciari:2008hb} with the parameter choice $R=0.4$.
-Furthermore, we impose cuts on the final state of the process eq.~(\ref{ttbar}) following the selections of Ref.~\cite{ATLAS-CONF-2012-097} for the $e\mu$ final state.
+In lieu of actual experimental data we use a sample of Monte Carlo (MC)-{\em simulated} collision events.
+Namely, we further process the previous parton-level event sample to include the effects of showering and hadronization as described in $\mathtt{PYTHIA}$~6.4~\cite{Sjostrand:2006zr} with detector response simulated by $\mathtt{Delphes}$~1.9~\cite{Ovyn:2009ys} and jets made with $\mathtt{FastJet}$~\cite{Cacciari:2011rt,Cacciari:2006vn} using the $anti$-$k_T$ algorithm \cite{Cacciari:2008hb} with the parameter choice $R=0.4$.
+Furthermore, we impose cuts on the final state following the selections of Ref.~\cite{ATLAS-CONF-2012-097} for the $e\mu$ final state.
 We consider an ensemble of 100 pseudo-experiments, each of which is equivalent to $5\,fb^{-1}$ of data from the LHC at $\sqrt{s}=$~7 TeV.
-For each pseudo-experiment we perform a fit with our template eq.~(\ref{eq:fitter}).
+For each pseudo-experiment we perform a fit with our {\it ansatz} eq.~(\ref{eq:fitter}).
 From the extracted value of the peak of the distribution we get a measurement of $m_{\mathrm{top}}$.
 The distribution over the 100 pseudo-experiments of $m_{\mathrm{top}}$ and its $1\sigma$ error are symmetric around the central values, and do not show special features.
 For a bin size of 4 GeV the average best-fit $m_{\mathrm{top}}$ and the $1\sigma$ error resulting from the fit are

 with a median of the reduced $\chi^{2}$ of our fit equal to 1.1.
 We have checked that the result of the fit is stable under changes of the range of energies taken in the fit and changes of the bin size.
 For illustration purpose we show the outcome of one of the pseudo-experiments in FIG.~\ref{fig:samplefit}.